Internet of things

 • Efficiency: Smart thermostats and lighting systems can optimize operations based on your usage patterns, saving energy and lowering utility bills.

-• In terms of security, IoT-enabled security systems and cameras can alert homeowners of potential breaches, and smart locks can recognize and grant access based on recognized users.
+• Security: In terms of security, IoT-enabled security systems and cameras can alert homeowners of potential breaches, and smart locks can recognize and grant access based on recognized users.

 • Monitoring health metrics: Smart wearables can track health metrics and provide real-time feedback, potentially alerting users or medical professionals to concerning changes.